-ETC-1002-008 study design.
-This randomized, double-blind, active comparator-controlled, parallel group study consisted of two periods.
-The screening, washout, and placebo run-in period began at Week -6 (Visit S1).
-Eligible patients returned to the clinical site at Week -5 (Visit S2) to begin wash-out of all lipid regulating drugs and supplements, initiate administration of single blind, placebo study drug, and to complete additional screening assessments.
-Eligible patients returned at Wee -3 (Visit S3) and Week -1 (Visit S4) for lipid and/or other assessments.
-Following the run-in period, 349 patients were stratified (1:1) by history of statin intolerance.
-At Week 0 (Visit T1), patients were randomized in a ratio of 4:4:4:1:1 to receive either ETC-1002 120 mg, ETC-1002 180 mg, ezetimibe 10 mg, ETC-1002 120 mg plus ezetimibe 10 mg, or ETC-1002 180 mg plus ezetimibe 10 mg, respectively, once daily for twelve weeks.
+ETC-1002-009 Study Design.
+This multi-center, randomized, double-blind, placebo-controlled, parallel group Phase 2b study consisted of two periods.
+The screening, non-statin lipid-lowering drug wash-out, and placebo run-in period began at Week-6 (Visit S1).
+Eligible patients were required to be treated with stable statin therapy for at least 12 weeks prior to treatment.
+Eligible patients returned at Week-3 (Visit S3) and Week-1 (Visit S4) for lipid and/or other assessments.
+Following the run-in period, 134 patients were randomized and 43 patients received ETC-1002 120 mg, 45 patients received ETC-1002 180 mg and 45 patients received placebo, respectively, once daily for twelve weeks.
+One patient was randomized but did not receive the study drug.

-ETC-1002-008 study population.
-349 patients were enrolled and randomized, of whom 90% were Caucasian and 52% were female, and the average age of all patients was 60 years.
-One patient was randomized but did not receive study drug so the number of patients who actually received the study drug was 348.
-A total of 177 patients had a history of statin intolerance.
+ETC-1002-009 Study Population.
+134 patients were enrolled and randomized, of whom 87% were Caucasian and 59% were female, and the average age of all patients was 58 years.
+One patient was randomized but did not receive study drug so the number of patients who actually received the study drug was 88.

-ETC-1002-008 safety and tolerability profile.
-ETC-1002 appeared to be safe and well tolerated and not associated with any dose limiting side effects.
-Rates of discontinuation due to an adverse event were similar across treatment groups (3%, 6%, 8%, 8% and 4% of patients receiving ETC-1002 120mg, ETC-1002 180 mg, ezetimibe 10 mg, ETC-1002 120mg plus ezetimibe and ETC-1002 180 mg plus ezetimibe, respectively).
-Rates of discontinuation due to muscle-related adverse event were similar across treatment groups.
-There were three serious adverse events in the ETC-1002 treatment groups out of a total of 249 patients treated with ETC-1002.
-One serious adverse event occurred in the ezetimibe monotherapy group (n=99).
-Four patients treated with ETC-1002 experienced elevations (repeated and confirmer in liver function tests to greater than three times the upper limit of normal.
+ETC-1002-009 Safety and Tolerability Profile.
+ETC-1002 appeared to be safe and well tolerated and produced no increases in muscle-related AEs.
+Rates of discontinuation due to an adverse event were low, less than that seen in placebo and similar across treatment groups (0% and 4% of patients receiving ETC-1002 120mg and ETC-1002 180 mg, respectively), and were not due to any muscle-related AEs.
+There was one reported serious adverse event in the ETC-1002 treatment groups out of a total of 88 patients treated with ETC-1002, which was not considered drug related.
 Rates of elevations in liver enzymes were as expected and comparable to what is typically observed with approved LDL-cholesterol lowering therapies.
-As with prior studies of ETC-1002, modest shifts in uric acid, homocysteine, alkaline phosphatase and hemoglobin were observed.
+As with prior studies of ETC-1002, there were no clinically meaningful changes in uric acid, homocysteine, alkaline phosphatase and hemoglobin.
 There were no symptoms, discontinuations or dose adjustments associated with these changes.